Lab-Brat/gentoo_update/README.md

 # Gentoo Updater

-> :warning: **Important Update:** Version 0.2.2 introduces breaking changes.
-> The CLI has been completely rewritten and now features a subcommands structure.
-> Please review the updated README below to understand the changes and ensure a smooth transition.

 `gentoo-update` is a tool that automates updates on Gentoo Linux.
 By default it only installs security updates from [GLSA](https://security.gentoo.org/glsa/), but it can also be used to update all packages on the system, i.e. `@world`.